-Problem with Motor Solution Awning / Motor Does Not Respond to Remote Transmitter Properly ( First, verify that electric power is good and Remote Transmitter passes Self Test as described in the section below ) or Awning / Motor only runs while holding down the UP or DOWN button on the Remote.
+Problem with Motor Solution Awning / Motor Does Not Respond to Remote Transmitter Properly (First, verify that electric power is good and Remote Transmitter passes Self Test as described in the section below) or Awning / Motor only runs while holding down the UP or DOWN button on the Remote.
 Unplug Motor, Wait two seconds, Plug in Motor, If Motor jogs, go to Section A, If Motor does not jog, go to Section B. Section A Press and Hold the CLOSE and OPEN buttons together, on the Remote Transmitter.
 Hold until Motor jogs or moves.
 Press and Hold the PROGRAMMING button.
 Hold until Motor jogs or moves a little bit.
-5. TEST for proper operation.
+TEST for proper operation.
 Section B Press and Hold the CLOSE and OPEN buttons together, on the Remote Transmitter.
 Hold until Motor jogs or moves.
-Press and Hold the CLOSE and OPEN buttons.
-Hold until Motor jogs or moves a little bit.
-5. TEST for proper operation.
-Section B Press and Hold the CLOSE and OPEN buttons together, on the Remote Transmitter.
-Hold until Motor jogs or moves.
-Press and Hold the CLOSE and OPEN buttons together, on the Remote Transmitter.
-1. Press and Hold the CLOSE and OPEN buttons together, on the Remote Transmitter.
-Hold until Motor jogs or moves.
 Perform Steps 9 - 18 in Appendix D on Page 26.
-4. TEST for proper operation.
-If Section A or B (above) does not fix the problem, then at 800-670-7071 .
-How to Self Test the Remote Transmitter 1.
-Press each button ( CLOSE, OPEN, my ) on the front of the Remote Transmitter, one at a time.
-2. Hold each button for 5 to 10 seconds.
-3. LED light should blink for at least 5 seconds, then stop blinking.
-4. If Steps 1 - 3 work, the Remote Transmitter is good.
-5. If this fails, replace the Remote Transmitter's Battery (CR2430 or CR2032).
-See Page 18.
+TEST for proper operation.
+If Section A or B (above) does not fix the problem, then Perform Steps 1 - 18 in Appendix D on Page 26, or call SunSetter Technical Support at 800-670-7071.
+How to Self Test the Remote Transmitter Press each button (CLOSE, OPEN, my) on the front of the Remote Transmitter, one at a time.
+Hold each button for 5 to 10 seconds.
+LED light should blink for at least 5 seconds, then stop blinking.
+If Steps 1 - 3 work, the Remote Transmitter is good.
+If this fails, replace the Remote Transmitter's Battery with a new battery (CR2430 or CR2032).
+See Page 19.

+APPENDIX A

-APPENDIX A ADJUSTING THE OPEN AND CLOSE STOP LIMITS FOR THE MOTORIZED AWNING
+ADJUSTING THE OPEN AND CLOSE STOP LIMITS FOR THE SUNSETTER MOTORIZED AWNING